lmorg/murex/docs/builtins/trypipe.md

 # _murex_ reference documents

-## builtin function: trypipe
+## Builtin function: trypipe

 > Checks state of each function in a pipeline and exits block on error

 ### Description

-`trypipe` checked the state of each function and exits the pipe if any of them fail.
-Where `trypipe` differs from a regular `try` block is that `trypipe` will check every process along the pipeline as well as the terminating function.
-The downside to this is that the piped functions can no longer run in parallel.
+`trypipe` checks the state of each function and exits the block if any of them fail.
+Where `trypipe` differs from regular `try` blocks is `trypipe` will check every process along the pipeline as well as the terminating function (which `try` only validates against).
+The downside to this is that piped functions can no longer run in parallel.

 ### Example

     trypipe {
         out: "Hello, World!" -> grep: "non-existent string" -> cat
-        out: "This process will be ignored"
+        out: "This command will be ignored"
     }

 ### Detail